fenago/postgres-course/md/Lab_2.md

 -   What is the server uptime?
 -   Locating the database server files
 -   Locating the database server\'s message log
--   Locating the database\'s system identifier
 -   Listing databases on the database server
 -   How many tables are there in a database?
 -   How much disk space does a database use?
--   How much disk space does a table use?
 -   Which are my biggest tables?
 -   How many rows are there in a table?
 -   Quickly estimating the number of rows in a table